 “I pick him up to go to work every day at 6 o’clock.
 They wouldn’t let him leave his apartment,” said Ron.
 “This neighborhood has really changed.”

-Somerset Academy Riverside, a charter K-8 school located down the street from the complex, was forced to close for the day because of this active investigation.
+The large police presence forced Somerset Academy Riverside, a charter K-8 school located down the street from the complex, to close for the day.

 “This is a pretty good neighborhood, good to raise your kids, and the schools are great out here, and to wake up to see things like this is very unfortunate,” said Raymonvil.

 Police said there is no current threat to the public.
-They havem’t specified whether or not they have taken anyone into custody, as they continue to investigate.
+They haven’t specified whether or not they have taken anyone into custody, as they continue to investigate.

 If you have any information on this shooting, call Broward County Crime Stoppers at 954-493-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a reward of up to $5,000.